 Within months of their arrival these stones have become home to myriad life forms, including corals, fish plant life, star fish, crabs et etc, each in turn encouraging more plant life and sea creatures to return.

-It's the result of the long time dream of local Talamone fisherman Paolo Fanciulle, (aka Paolo Pescatore), to bring his vision of a restored sea to reality.
+It's the result of the long time dream of local Talamone fisherman Paolo Fanciulli, (aka Paolo Pescatore), to bring his vision of a restored sea to reality.